mramrezv/nestjs/README.md

-📁 NestJS Projects — Based on NestJS: The Complete Developer’s Guide
+NestJS Projects — Based on NestJS: The Complete Developer’s Guide

-This repository contains a collection of NestJS projects and practice applications built while completing NestJS: The Complete Developer’s Guide by Stephen Grider.
+This repository contains multiple small NestJS projects created while completing NestJS: The Complete Developer’s Guide by Stephen Grider.

-Each folder is a standalone NestJS project demonstrating a specific concept such as dependency injection, validation, module structure, routing, and more.
+Each project is an independent application demonstrating a core NestJS concept such as modules, controllers, dependency injection, validation, and request handling.
-These examples serve as a hands-on learning portfolio and reference for best practices in NestJS.

-📚 Included Projects
+Projects Included
 1. car-val/ — Car Validation API

-A small API focusing on:

-DTOs and validation using class-validator
+Demonstrates:

+DTO validation (class-validator)

-Pipes and request transformation
+Pipes and transformations

-Controllers, services, and modules

-Error handling basics
+Basic module and service architecture

 2. di/ — Dependency Injection Examples

-Practice project that explores:

-Providers and injectable services
+Demonstrates:

+Provider patterns

-Custom provider patterns
+Custom providers

-Value & factory providers
+Factory/value providers

-Understanding how NestJS DI container works
+How the NestJS DI container works

 3. messages/ — Messaging CRUD API

-A simple CRUD application demonstrating:
+Demonstrates:

 REST controllers

-Services and in-memory data store
+Services and in-memory data

-Request mapping

-Module setup and architecture fundamentals
+CRUD operations

+Module structure

 4. scratch/ — General Sandbox

-A playground used throughout the course for:
+A folder used for quick tests and experiments throughout the course.

-Quick experiments

-Testing small features

-Learning decorators, interceptors, and modules
+Good for exploring decorators, modules, interceptors, and other features.

-Trying out concepts before applying them in real projects

-🚀 Running Any Project
+How to Run Any Project

-Each project is isolated and runnable independently.
+Each project is isolated.

-Navigate into a project:
+To run a project:

 cd <project-folder>

-Install dependencies:

 npm install

-Run the app:

 npm run start:dev